w3ctag/security-questionnaire/questionnaire.markdown

 11. Does this specification expose any other data to an origin that it doesn't currently have access to (e.g. Content Security Policy's violation reports)?

+12. Does this specification create a string-to-script mechanism (e.g. `eval()` or `setTimeout([string], ...)`)?

+13. Does this specification enable a new script loading/execution mechanism (e.g. HTML Imports)?
+What about style?

-12. Does this specification have a "Security Considerations" and "Privacy Considerations" section?
+14. Does this specification have a "Security Considerations" and "Privacy Considerations" section?

 [pii]: http://en.wikipedia.org/wiki/Personally_identifiable_information